History of Pocklington: 19th century Pocklington

 Steady further growth continued during the 19th century which saw much of the town completely rebuilt.

-In 1814, an act of parliament was passed for making a navigable canal from East Cottingwith to Street Bridge (about a mile from Pocklington).
-An early draft of this Parliamentary act was recently discovered in the attic of a Pocklington house.
+In 1814, an act of Parliament was passed for making a navigable canal from East Cottingwith to Street Bridge (about a mile from Pocklington).
+An early draft of the bill for this act was discovered in 2006 in the attic of a Pocklington house.
 By 1818 the Pocklington Canal linked Pocklington to the River Derwent.
 It fell into disuse with the decline of Britain's canals but has been continuously resurrected by the Pocklington Canal Amenity Society since 1971 and the old mill house is now classed as a Grade II listed water mill of historic interest: most of the mill mechanism still exists.

 In 1821, the entire parish contained 2,163 inhabitants, of which 1,962 were of the township of Pocklington itself.

 In 1868, Pocklington's inhabitants are described as being "for the most part employed in agricultural pursuits, and in ropemaking, brickmaking, brewing, and malting.
 There are besides corn mills, iron foundries, and agricultural implement manufactories which materially contribute to the industrial wealth of the town."

 In 1890, extensive repairs and alterations were made to All Saints' Church and, in a foreshadowing of modern interest in "time capsules", a message detailing the work was sealed in a glass bottle along with an 1890 newspaper and buried underneath the plith of the medieval Sotheby Cross.
 Unearthed accidentally during repairs in 2005, the sealed message and a copy of the 1890 newspaper were re-buried in the same spot, along with a contemporary copy of the Pocklington Post.